 - establishing escalation mechanisms

-An effective implementation ensures the program will start off in the right direction, but much more work is needed to make sure it delivers your end goals: to create a world-class contingent workforce that can lead to a competitive advantage.
+An effective MSP implementation ensures the program will start off in the right direction.
+But much more work is needed to make sure it delivers your end goals: to create a world-class contingent workforce that can lead to a competitive advantage.

 read the complete MSP series:

-- #2 eight benefits of MSP beyond cost savings
+- #2 nine benefits of MSP beyond cost savings

-- #4 how to work with your MSP provider to get the best results
+- #4 how to work with your managed service provider

 - #5 are you ready to expand your managed services program?